ehgoodenough/twext/README.md

 # Twext #

-A stubby store around the Twitch Extension Helper.
+A more concise Twitch Extension Helper.